numenta/nupic-legacy/blog/_posts/2013-11-03-2013-fall-hackathon-outcome.md

     <p>Jeff Hawkins talking about sensor-motor integration in the neocortex.</p>
 </div>

-We had over 50 people attend the hackathon across the United States and Europe, most of whom stuck around for the demos after the 30-hour hack period.
+We had over 50 people attend the hackathon from across the United States and Europe, most of whom stuck around for the demos after the 30-hour hack period.
 In all, we had <a href="#demos">7 impressive demos</a>!
 Only a couple were <em>natural language processing</em> hacks, but that's okay.
-It was great to see NuPIC users making their ideas a reality in whatever direction they chose to apply it.
+It was great to see NuPIC users making their ideas a reality in whichever direction they chose to apply it.

 <div class="image">
     <a href="http://www.flickr.com/photos/107852893@N04/10709055775/" title="NuPIC 2013 Fall Hackathon by numenta, on Flickr"><img src="http://farm8.staticflickr.com/7325/10709055775_72897d1031_z.jpg" width="640" height="480" alt="NuPIC 2013 Fall Hackathon"></a>